Skparab1/skparab1.github.io/README.md

 ## oskeyboard
 - now has a [repo](https://github.com/skparab1) and [webpage](https://skparab1.github.io/r/key)
 - implemented to private redirect
-- module not done yet
+- module not done yet idk if i will do it